Jones (surname)

 Jones is a surname of English and Welsh origin derived from the personal name Jone (a variant of John) and the genitive ending -s.
 It is particularly common in Wales, where it represents an anglicization of the Welsh patronymic ap Siôn.

 The surname is one of the most common in the United States, and is consistently ranked in the top ten.
-It also one of the three most common surnames in Wales.
+It is also one of the three most common surnames in Wales.